SklutheCAD/DataAnalyticsProjectWork/Oilers/README.md

 contextual factors that may contribute to wins and losses, and to demonstrate how sports analytics can support strategic decision-making in professional hockey.

-⚠️ **Project Status:** This analysis is currently in progress and under active development.

 ## Business Problem
 Professional sports organizations rely heavily on data to evaluate performance, guide